 To obtain payment: We may use/disclose your PHI in order to bill and collect payment for your health care services.
-For example, we may release portions of your PHI to Medicaid, the ODMH Central office, ODADAS, the local ADAMH Board and/or a private insurer to get paid for services that we delivered to you.
+For example, we may release portions of your PHI to the Ohio Department of Medicaid and the Medicaid providers in Ohio, the Ohio Department of Mental Health, and Addiction Services, the local ADAMH Board, and/or a private insurer to get paid for services that we delivered to you.

 For health care operations: We may use/disclose your PHI in the course of operating our outpatient facility.
-For example, we may use your PHI in evaluating the quality of services provided, or disclose your PHI to our accountant or attorney for audit purposes.
+For example, we may use your PHI in evaluating the quality of services provided or disclose your PHI to our accountant or attorney for audit purposes.
 Release of your PHI to the MACSIS system/ADAMH Board and/or Medicaid might also be necessary to determine your eligibility for publicly funded services.